contao/docs-archive/api/hooks/getRootPageFromUrl.md

 // MyClass.php
 public function myGetRootPageFromUrl()
 {
     // Do something
 }
 ```

-## More Information
+## More information

 ### References